robertfmurdock/robertfmurdock.github.io/_sections/Intro.md

 ## Welcome!
 I am RoB Murdock.

+I'm a software engineer, collaboration advocate, and lifelong learner.

 This is my collection of thoughts, ideas, and public work.

 I blog at [Loose Sequential Musings](/blog.html), where I compose thoughts.
-Usually on product development from a Software Developer's perspective.

 If you dig what you find, please leave me a nice note!